Brad Maddox: Raw General Manager (2013–2015)

-Maddox returned on the November 11 episode of Raw, where he asserted his authority to Randy Orton, only to be interrupted by the Director of Operations Kane and Vickie Guerrero.
+Maddox returned on the November 11 episode of Raw, where he asserted his authority to Randy Orton, only to be interrupted by the director of operations Kane and Vickie Guerrero.
 The next week on Raw, Maddox was placed in a No Disqualification match against Orton by Triple H; Orton won the match via referee stoppage after Maddox lost consciousness in the storyline and was carried out on a stretcher after getting punched with a microphone 17 times.
 Following this, Maddox began to compete with Kane to gain favor of The Authority over who ran Raw better before forming an alliance with Kane, aiding him in his feud with CM Punk.

 At WrestleMania XXX on April 6, 2014, Maddox participated in the Andre the Giant Memorial Battle Royal and was quickly eliminated by Cody Rhodes and The Great Khali.
-On the April 25 episode of SmackDown, Maddox took over as General Manager for the night, where he was attacked by The Shield.
+On the April 25 episode of SmackDown, Maddox took over as general manager for the night, where he was attacked by The Shield.
 On the May 19 episode of Raw, Maddox defied the orders of Triple H of not allowing any member of The Shield at ringside, by making Dean Ambrose and Roman Reigns guest commentators.
 The following week on Raw, Maddox was relieved of his duties as Raw General Manager by The Authority, before being attacked by Kane.
 Maddox was absent from WWE television for the remainder of 2014, mainly working house shows.

 Maddox returned on the April 6, 2015, episode of Raw in a backstage segment with Kane, before being interrupted by Seth Rollins.
 In August, Maddox began teaming with Adam Rose during live events, calling themselves "Beef Mode", where they lost to Damien Sandow and Curtis Axel.
-Later that month, Maddox performed under two different names during dark matches, Joshua Kingsley on August 11 and Lord Ruffles on August 23, losing both matches against Zack Ryder.
+Later that month, Maddox performed under two different names during dark matches, as Joshua Kingsley on August 11 and Lord Ruffles on August 23, losing both matches against Zack Ryder.
 On the November 17 episode of Main Event, Maddox made his televised return, teaming up with Adam Rose in a losing effort against The Usos.

-On November 25, Maddox was officially released by WWE after referring to the audience as "cocky pricks" during a dark match.
+On November 25, Maddox was officially released by WWE after referring to the audience as "pricks" during a dark match.

+Independent Circuit (2015–2021)

+Following his release, Kluttz made a handful of appearances under the ring-names Mad Braddox and Tyler K Warner.
+In 2021 he took a hiatus from wrestling in order to pursue a career in the acting business.

 Personal life

-Kluttz has been married to a woman named Ryan for almost 15 years, and together they have two children and live in South Carolina.
+Kluttz was married to a woman named Ryan in 2005 when he was 21 and got divorced in 2008.
+Together they have two children and lived in South Carolina at the time.

+Kluttz dated then WWE Diva Paige in 2014.
+In 2017, sex tapes featuring the two and WWE wrestler Xavier Woods were leaked.